Mixon scores 5 TDs, Bengals dominate Panthers 42-21 – KION546

 Burrow was 5 for 5 for 69 yards on the Bengals’ opening drive, the big one a 35-yard catch-and-run by Mixon to the Carolina 18.
 Three plays later, Mixon bulled in for a 2-yard touchdown.

-Mixon’s 29-yard breakaway was the big play on the Bengals’ next scoring drive, which finished with 1-yard scoring plunge by Burrow.
+Mixon’s 29-yard breakaway was the big play on the Bengals’ next scoring drive, which ended with a 1-yard scoring plunge by Burrow.

 An interception by Jessie Bates gave the Bengals another short field.
 Burrow finished the drive with his pass to Mixon, who added a 14-yard rushing touchdown in the third quarter before he was rested.